WailanTirajoh/dbviewer/README.md

 end
 ```

 Each connection needs to reference an ActiveRecord class that establishes a database connection.
-For more details, see [Multiple Database Connections](docs/multiple_connections.md).

 ## 🪵 Query Logging (Development Only)